camsys/gtfs-realtime/README.md

 ## Limitations

+* Assumes all feeds have a header gtfs_realtime_version of 1.0
 * Partitions are not configurable.
 All realtime tables are partitioned by feed, and a week of data.

 ## Development